davejm/plugin.video.lynda/README.md

 # Notes

-- Currently the only supported account login type is 'Organisational' but I hope to implement functionality to login 'normal' Lynda.com accounts as well.
+- Currently the supported account login types are 'Organisational' and Library Logins but I hope to implement functionality to login 'normal' Lynda.com accounts as well if I can get people to test this.

 - Currently, some of the lists of items returned by the parser are quite long as I haven't implemented any form of pagination yet.
 I may do this in the future.